dustinpfister/blog_posts/_posts/canvas-hit-region.md

 ### 3.1 - The box.js file

 Here I have the box.js file that I made for this section.
-It is based on what I worked out for my post on [making a javaScript box class](/2017/07/24/canvas-box-class/) in general that I started a few years back, and come back to now and then when it comes to editing. it is more or less the same as what i copied from there, but with the introduction of a bounding box method.
+It is based on what I worked out for my post on [making a javaScript box class](/2017/07/24/canvas-box-class/) in general that I started a few years back, and come back to now and then when it comes to editing.
+It is more or less the same as what I copied from there, but with the introduction of a bounding box method, and a whole bunch of additional changes that make use of that method when it comes to the properties of a box object such as Damage and Damage per second properties.

 ```js
 var Box = (function () {